Bolaven Plateau Motorbike Tour

 On the Bolaven Plateau, this devastation is heavily concentrated in the Attapeu Province due to its close proximity to the Ho Chi Minh Trail.
 Thus, this area still has not recovered and the landscape is mostly wiped out.
 Fortunately, the western plateau remains intact for the most part.

 The first day we drove from Pakse to Paksong where we would spend the night before continuing on.
 Paksong is well known for its coffee exports and there are a few local cafes where you can sample a few cups.

 Paksong is surrounded by pristine jungle and it is also the location of the spectacular Tad Fane waterfalls.

 Tad Gneuang Waterfall, Bolaven Plateau

 In this area of the Bolaven Plateau there is another beautiful waterfall named Tad Gneuang.
 Fortunately, it is possible to descend to the base of the falls for some photos.
 Simply follow the trail into the valley below.

 The villagers of the Bolaven Plateau mostly practice animism in contrast with the rest of Laos which is predominantly Buddhist.
 Animism is the belief that all things have spirits.
 Generally speaking, in animism there is no boundary between the spirit world and the physical world.
 In animism, all things have souls including, rocks, humans, animals, water, wind and even certain words.
 It is easy to envision how the villagers of the Bolaven Plateau could develop a belief that their waterfalls have spirits.

-Tad Lo is the name of a waterfall.
+Tad Lo is the name of another waterfall on the Bolaven Plateau.
 We stayed at the Tad Lo Lodge which is located on the banks of the river.
 This place was spectacular because of several waterfalls in the area and also the resident elephants.
-The elephants are very friendly and they would come and take a bath in the morning in front of our bungalow.

 Heading Up The River